-Andres Rodriguez (2022) is exploring an indicator dye for detecting superoxide in Dictyostelium discoideum and working on multiplexed measurements of reactive oxygen species in cells.
+Andres Rodriguez (2022-23) is exploring an indicator dye for detecting superoxide in Dictyostelium discoideum and working on multiplexed measurements of reactive oxygen species in cells.

 Mengqi (Jonathan) Fan (2019-2021) optimized microchip electrophoresis separations of peptide substrate reporters for protein kinase B and studied the effect of lipid bilayer coating charge on cell adhesion in microchips.
 He went on to study protein kinase B activity in lysates using peptide substrate reporters and Western blotting.
 He is currently a doctoral student in chemistry at Northwestern University.